Building business software - 21 keys to success

-Ideally, each developer would have a reasonable understanding of:
+Ideally, each development team member would have a reasonable understanding of:

 There are hundreds of decisions that need to be taken throughout the development process.
 The best results come from individuals understanding the consequences of the decisions they take from top to bottom and having the freedom to challenge each other.

 Highly talented individuals working in silos can’t achieve that.